David Myrie

-David Andrew Myrie Medrano (born June 1, 1988) is a Costa Rican former professional footballer.
+David Andrew Myrie Medrano (born June 1, 1988) is a Costa Rican former professional footballer who played as a defender.

 Club career

 Myrie started his professional career with Cádiz of the Spanish Segunda División.
 He later moved back to Costa Rica, play with both Puntarenas, and Alajuelense.
 Myrie made 12 appearances for Puntarenas during the 2007–08 season and 16 appearances for Alajuelense during the 2008–09 season.

 Major League Soccer

-He was signed by the Chicago Fire on September 15, 2009, but did not make any league appearances for the club.
+Myrie signed for the Chicago Fire on September 15, 2009, but did not make any league appearances for the club.
 Myrie was subsequently selected by Philadelphia Union in the 2009 MLS Expansion Draft on 25 November 2009, before he had made his senior debut for Chicago.
 On March 30, 2010 Myrie was released by the Philadelphia Union, despite starting in the club's inaugural game.

 On August 2, 2011 Myrie was announced as the new player of Fredrikstad Fotballklubb (FFK) Myrie was signed as a replacement for Cristian Gamboa, who was sold to FC København one day before Myrie came to Fredrikstad.

 On May 27, 2013 Myrie was signed by Herediano of the Primera División de Costa Rica.